Antiquities and Monuments Office | Brand Hong Kong - Asia's world city

 Residence of Ip Ting-sz

-Lin Ma Hang Tsuen, Sha Tau Kok (This building is located in Frontier Closed Area) (Plan)
+Lin Ma Hang Tsuen, Sha Tau Kok (Part of the Lin Ma Hang Road leading to this building is located in frontier closed area) (Plan)

 Monday, Wednesday to Sunday: 9am - 1pm and 2pm - 5pm

 Closed on Tuesdays (except public holidays), Christmas Day, Boxing Day, New Year's Day and the first three days of the Chinese New Year